visgl/deck.gl/docs/performance.md

 ## Layer Update Performance

-When the `data` prop changes, deck.gl will recalculate its webgl buffers.
+When the `data` prop changes, deck.gl will recalculate its WebGL buffers.
 The time required for this is proportional to the number of items in your `data` prop.
-Note that deck.gl will call the accessors you supply to the layer for every object, so normally you would want the accessors to be trivial functions that just return alreay precomputed/transformed data.
+Note that deck.gl will call the accessors you supply to the layer for every object, so normally you would want the accessors to be trivial functions that just return already precomputed/transformed data.

 ## Layer Rendering Performance